wbsg-uni-mannheim/PyDI/docs/wiki/EntityMatching.md

 refined = clusterer.cluster(correspondences)
 ```

-Output is all-pairs within each cluster (fully connected graph).
-Use when transitivity is desired.
+**Note:** Output includes all pairs within each cluster.
+Can significantly increase the number of correspondences if clusters are large.

 ### Centre clustering

-Creates star-shaped clusters: one center connected to multiple leaves.
-Max cluster diameter is 2.
+Creates star-shaped clusters where one central entity connects to multiple leaf entities.
+Maximum cluster diameter is 2, meaning all entities connect through the center.

+Selects high-degree entities as cluster centers and groups their direct neighbors.
+Each cluster has a hub-and-spoke topology.
+The center is typically the entity with the most connections or highest total similarity score.

+**Use when:** Your data has natural hub entities (e.g., master product records with variants, canonical papers with citations).

 ```python
 from PyDI.entitymatching import CentreClusterer